This article was orignally posted to the Freelance Traveller website in 2003, and reprinted in the May 2014 issue.

 Application requests dropped off to a trickle.
 While alleviating the pressures of abuse, the fees involved in the new process defeated the purpose of the system.

 After a short month of miniscule requests for testing, the RC modified the policy.
 One test for each skill at each level would be administered for free.
 After the first test, the applicant would be charged only for failed tests.
-Payments were required before the second test, and would be refunded if the test was passed.
+Payments were required before the second and subsequent tests, and would be refunded if the test was passed.
 In addition, applicants could only reapply for a test they failed 72 hours after their original application.

 As with all thing bureaucratic, the rating system soon became more than an information exchange.
 Investors and banks began requiring certain minimums in the crew before they would provide the loan or investment into the ship.
 Eventually, even the RC began requiring certain minimums before ships were allowed to fly.
 Most RC controlled starports require a minimum of a B rating in Pilot and Engineer before a ship is allowed to lift.

 Characters with a skill level of 0+ will automatically receive a Level E rating.
-All other ratings are by test; the character mush have the minimum skill indicated above to be permitted to take the test for the indicated rating.
+All other ratings are by test; the character must have the minimum skill indicated above to be permitted to take the test for the indicated rating.

 Each of the tests consists of ten task rolls against the appropriate skill at the indicated difficulty level.
 Seven or more successful rolls indicate the character passed the test.
 At the referee’s discretion, the test can be five task rolls with three successful rolls indicating the character passed the test.

-Outstanding Success - At the referee’s discretion, a roll of outstanding success on any individual test roll can allow a +2 DM to be applied to any prior or future roll for the same test (the same skill and same rating level).
+Outstanding Success: At the referee’s discretion, a roll of outstanding success on any individual test roll can allow a +2 DM to be applied to any prior or future roll for the same test (the same skill and same rating level).
 This signifies that the character being tested did so well the tester can overlook a few errors in a prior portion of the test.

-Catastrophic Failure - At the referee’s discretion, a roll of catastrophic failure on any individual test roll may result in the character being accused of cheating and future tests refused without further experience.
+Catastrophic Failure: At the referee’s discretion, a roll of catastrophic failure on any individual test roll may result in the character being accused of cheating and future tests refused without further experience.
 In extreme circumstances this act may be punishable by other laws.
-This is an additional method to prevent PC's from taking all the tests whether they have the skills or not.
+This is an additional method to prevent PCs from taking all the tests whether they have the skills or not.